WHAT IS PROPERTY?

 Hawaii is an equitable distribution state, which means that the Court seeks to divvy up the assets in a fair manner (note that “equitable” and “equal” are not necessarily the same thing).
 Property division in Hawaii is based upon the Marital Partnership Model.
 As it sounds, the Marital Partnership Model views the marriage like a business partnership (from a financial perspective), where both parties contribute money, effort, and energy, and in a dissolution (divorce) divide the profits/losses equally.
 That being said, both parties may claim what they brought into the marriage initially and what they received during the marriage as a gift or inheritance.

-Title on a property does not control how it is awarded in a divorce
+Title on a property does NOT necessarily control how it is awarded in a divorce

 Division of a couple’s property in a divorce is not based upon under whose name it is titled.
 In other words, a car held in husband’s name does not get awarded to husband just because the registration is in his name, nor does a house get awarded to wife just because it is titled in her name.
 Rather, the Court will look at when the property was acquired – was it obtained before the marriage?
 Was it purchased during the marriage?
 Was it received during the marriage as an inheritance or gift?